 Whenever you change your oil or other vehicle fluids at home, make sure you recycle them.
 Never pour used motor oil down storm drains, because the drains will carry the oil directly to Texas waterways.
-The used oil from just one oil change can contaminate 1 million gallons of fresh water—a year’s supply for 50 people.
+The used oil from just one oil change can contaminate 1 million gallons of fresh water.

 Regularly check your car, boat, motorcycle, or other equipment.
 If you find leaks or spills, make repairs as soon as possible.
 Don’t rinse the spills into a nearby storm drain.
 Clean up any spilled fluids with an absorbent like cat litter or sand.
 Remember to properly dispose of this absorbent material when you are done.